University of Reading cookie policy

 Areas of interest

-My research interests range from Romantic literature to Anglophone Caribbean literature.
+My research interests range from Romantic, Anglophone-Caribbean, to African American literature.

 My work in Romanticism focuses on the interface between radical and dissenting culture, and literary texts in the eighteenth and nineteenth centuries.
 In addition, I explore the ways writers like William Blake respond to and interpret artistically the political legacy of John Milton.
-I also work on the writings of Hannah More, situating her work within the broader context of loyalist responses to radical thought in the 1790s.
-I have published academic articles on William Blake, and on Hannah More.
-I am currently working on a chapter on William Blake’s The Four Zoas.
+I also examine the writings of Hannah More, situating her work within the broader context of loyalist responses to radical thought in the 1790s.
+I have published academic articles on Blake and More.
+I am currently working on a chapter on Blake’s The Four Zoas.

 Other research interests include contemporary fiction.
-I’m working on the African American writer Colson Whitehead, and Black British fiction.
+I’m currently working on the African American writer Colson Whitehead; and I work on Black British fiction.

 Teaching